 Subwoofer Box Tuning Calculator

 Once the port length is changed, recheck the resonant frequency to confirm that the subwoofer box is well-tuned.
 However, as much as this can be easy to do by yourself, you should consult an industry professional to get proper guidance on the best and safest way to do this.

-Best Tuning Frequency For A Subwoofer Box
+What Is The Best Tuning Frequency For A Subwoofer Box?

 Tuning of a ported subwoofer box depends on a combination of factors.
-These include net volume of the box, port area, and port length.
+These include the net volume of the box, port area, and port length.
 The tuning changes the peak frequency and can also change how the box sounds.